Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Supplemental material

 \section{Supplemental material}

-In this supplemental material we first provide the result for numerical integration and checks, and then we present the details of the free-parameter cancellations in the two-loop form factor of ${\rm tr}(\phi^2)$.
+In this supplemental material, we first discuss the numerical integration of the results and check the IR structure and planar remainder, then we discuss the free-parameter cancellations in detail in the two-loop form factor of ${\rm tr}(\phi^2)$.